-Arcata is located off the U.S. Highway 101.
-It takes about six hours to drive to Arcata from San Getting Francisco or Sacramento.
+Arcata is located off U.S. Highway 101.
+It takes about six hours to drive to Arcata from San Francisco or Sacramento.
 Watch for the Cal Poly Humboldt off-ramp and signs to the campus.
 Get driving directions.

 Parking and Meter regulations are in effect every week throughout the year regardless of breaks in instruction.
-This will include permit and meter requirements between sessions, Thanksgiving and Spring breaks, and Winter Recess.
-Parking permits are required Monday - Thursday 7am - 10pm and Friday 7am - 5pm.
+This will include permit and meter requirements between sessions, Fall and Spring breaks, and Winter Recess.
+Parking permits are required Monday - Thursday 7 am to 10 pm and Friday 7 am - 5 pm.
 All vehicles parked on campus property must display a valid University parking permit.
 Permits are not valid at parking meters.
 Parking meter fees may be paid in lieu of a permit.
 Visit parking.humboldt.edu for more information.